It’s fun and exhilarating swimming for your club; so relax and enjoy yourself.

 The program of events is available from the Masters Swimming NSW website beforehand.

-Usually a draft program can be seen a week beforehand and then the final program is there a few days before the carnival.
+The final program is on the website a few days before the carnival.

 Go to http://www.mastersswimmingnsw.org.au/Competition/Events/Downloads/Swim-Meet-Programmes and click on the hyperlink for your swim meet.

 - food and a water bottle, plenty of costumes, two or three towels, a pair of goggles + a spare, club swim cap, warm clothes, a tracksuit

 - watches and jewellery are not allowed when competing